 We can compute the expected shortfall as a sum of a series.
 The probability that there will be R or more rainy days is

 The expected number of tribbles is there were R or more rainy days is

 To compute the shortfall, we will first need to find R such that the resulting probability matches the expected shortfall we had defined, then use this R to compute expected number of tribbles is there were R or more rainy days – this will be our expected shortfall.

 The Optimal Number of Irrational Tribbles: Numerical Model

 My simulation results agree with Professor Lo’s statement about the optimality of probability matching for logarithmic growth maximization.

-However, the expected number of tribbles and our risk measures – the volatility and the expected shortfalls – computed for a range of values for mountains probability do not immediately suggest that the probability matching is fully optimal.
-However, for each setting, it appears to be a “good enough” choice, thus making it a great rule of the thumb for the situations when a more sophisticated analysis is not available.
+If we compute the expected number of tribbles excluding the extremely favourable scenatios (this measure is insprired by expected shortfall risk measure.
+We can observe that, while the probability matching is fully optimal in all settings, it appears to be a “good enough” choice, thus making it a great rule of the thumb for the situations when a more sophisticated analysis is not available.

 - “It is not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is most adaptable to change.”
 Supposedly from On the Origin of Species, this quote is all over the web.
 However, Charles Darwin never said that.
 This quote comes from a management studies text.

 - As per Adaptive Markets, people find the probability matching strategy seems intuitive.
 Indeed, we can even use it wrongly when a simpler, “always choose the best”, strategy is optimal, thus creating a cognitive bias.